kotlin-hands-on/hands-on/Kotlin Native Concurrency/05_Debugging.md

-## 5) Debugging
+# Debugging

 ### InvalidMutabilityException

-The issue you will most likely encouter is `InvalidMutabilityException`, when attempting to edit frozen state.
+The issue you will most likely encounter is `InvalidMutabilityException`, when attempting to edit frozen state.
 Fixing this means figuring out how the state was frozen.
 The Kotlin/Native runtime provides a function `ensureNeverFrozen()` which can be called on any object.
 If called on a frozen object, it will fail immediately.
 If called on an unfrozen object, if that object is later being frozen, the freezing process will fail.

 See `ensureNeverFrozenFailNow()` and `ensureNeverFrozenFailLater()` for examples.